guardianproject/proofmode-android/README.md

 # Overview

-ProofMode is light, minimal "reboot" of our full encrypted, verified secure camera app, CameraV (https://guardianproject.info/apps/camerav).
+Proofmode is light, minimal "reboot" of our full encrypted, verified secure camera app, CameraV (https://guardianproject.info/apps/camerav).
 Our hope was to create a lightweight, almost invisible utility, that you can run all of the time on your phone, that automatically extra digital proof data to all photos and videos you take.
 This data can then be easily shared through a "Share Proof" share action, to anyone you choose.

 While we are very proud of the work we did with the CameraV and InformaCam projects, the end results was a complex application and proprietary data format that required a great deal of investment by any user or community that wished to adopt it.
 Furthermore, it was an app that you had to decide and remember to use, in a moment of crisis.
-With ProofMode, we both wanted to simplify the adoption of the tool, and make it nearly invisible to the end-user, while making it the adoption of the tool by organizations painless through simple formats like CSV and known formats like PGP signatures.
+With Proofmode, we both wanted to simplify the adoption of the tool, and make it nearly invisible to the end-user, while making it the adoption of the tool by organizations painless through simple formats like CSV and known formats like PGP signatures.

+# C2PA Support and Conformance

+ProofMode 3.x is now fully [C2PA](https://c2pa.org) conformant, supporting the 2.3 specification release.
+For more information [view our Conformance Application](https://gitlab.com/guardianproject/proofmode/proofmode-c2pa-conformance/-/blob/main/Proofmode%20for%20Android/Proofmode%20for%20Android%20C2PA%20Security%20Conformance%20-%20ASSURANCE%20LEVEL%201%20-%20April%202026%20-%20v20260408.1.md?ref_type=heads) and learn more at [https://proofmode.org/c2pa](https://proofmode.org/c2pa)

 # Design Goals